 The Great Synagogue today

 Pilsen’s Great Synagogue acts as a witness to the rich history of the city’s Jewish community, which was decimated by the Nazis during World War Two.
 Apart from its religious purposes, the Great Synagogue also serves as both a concert and exposition hall thanks to its great acoustics and unique atmosphere.
-Currently, reconstruction of the Synagogue’s interior is under way as well as that of the neighbouring rabbi’s home.
-A newly restored mikveh (a ritual bath used in Judaism) will be featured in the basement area.
-A special exposition will be dedicated to this new addition.
+The reconstruction of the Synagogue’s interior as well as that of the neighbouring rabbi’s home has been recently completed.
+A newly restored mikveh (a ritual bath used in Judaism) is featured in the basement area.
+A special exposition is dedicated to this new addition.
+The guided tours are available for groups only (required boooking in advance).

 How is it possible that the Synagogue wasn’t torn down during WW2?